 ABI/INFORM Collection: choose the DATA & REPORTS tab at the top of the screen.
 Then enter your company name in one box enter a term like "market segmentation" or "segment size" in the second box.

 Mintel: you can either browse reports, or search for content using the Demographics filter (Millennials, Gen Z., etc.).
 Mintel also has reports based on market segmentation such as 'Marketing to Gen Z 2022'.
+Note: unless you want to look for news stories, do NOT search for a company by name.

 RKMA Market Research Handbooks: each handbook has a section on market segmentation and is easy to browse.